cldellow/sqlite-parquet-vtable/README.md

 * BOOLEAN
 * FLOAT
 * DOUBLE
+* Variable- and fixed-length byte arrays

 These are not supported:

 * UINT8/UINT16/UINT32/UINT64
-* Fixed length byte arrays, including JSON and BSON subtypes
 * DECIMAL